mpaluchowski/tli-registration/README.md

 - online payment integration, with interface for adding custom processors
 - customizable form processing
 - administrative area with overview of all registrations, statistics
+- reports for administrators, with lists of registrations by: club and Executive Committee position
 - administrative login via password or Google
 - audit log to track back important events
 - internationalization